ACP

 - Keep protocol adapter layer versioned separately from site templates.

-Headless stacks
+Headless Stacks

 - Implement protocol gateway pattern separating communication plane from business logic.